 Leah J. Harrell's practice focuses on antitrust and complex litigation as well as white collar counseling.
 She also maintains an active pro bono practice.
-Ms. Harrell graduated cum laude from New York University School of Law, where she served as a Notes Editor for the NYU Law Journal of Legislation and Public Policy.
-Prior to law school, Ms. Harrell completed her undergraduate degree in Economics and German at Johns Hopkins University.
+Leah graduated cum laude from New York University School of Law, where she served as a Notes Editor for the NYU Law Journal of Legislation and Public Policy.
+Prior to law school, Leah completed her undergraduate degree in Economics and German at Johns Hopkins University.

 - Major pharmaceutical company in defense of direct and end payor classes and opt-out direct and indirect purchaser actions in a federal antitrust litigation as well as a related state court action involving alleged delayed generic entry arising from the settlement of patent litigation.

 - Multinational manufacturer in a Foreign Corrupt Practices Act/anti-corruption investigation conducted by the Department of Justice and the Brazilian authorities related to "Operation Car Wash."

 - J.D., New York University School of Law, 2017, cum laude